hotam-singh/tutorials/tutorials.md

 ## AngularJS Questions And Answers

+### what is ng-serve?
+It serves an Angular project via a development server

 ### AngularJs `$http.post()` does not send data to the server?

 The difference is in how jQuery and AngularJS serialize and transmit the data.
 Fundamentally,